12.6. Implementing Polymorphism

 4. The program dispatches or runs the Circle draw function

-The program dynamically determines the correct function to call, at the time of the call, rather than compile time.
+The program dynamically determines the correct function to call at the time of the call rather than at compile time.

 Although undeniably elegant, polymorphism does entail some overhead: